japila-books/spark-sql-internals/docs/expressions/spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md

 IMPORTANT: Spark SQL uses the name of `ScalarSubquery` twice to represent an `ExecSubqueryExpression` (this page) and a spark-sql-Expression-SubqueryExpression-ScalarSubquery.md[SubqueryExpression].
 It _is_ confusing and you should _not_ be anymore.

-`ScalarSubquery` is <<creating-instance, created>> exclusively when `PlanSubqueries` physical optimization is spark-sql-PlanSubqueries.md#apply[executed] (and plans a spark-sql-Expression-SubqueryExpression-ScalarSubquery.md[ScalarSubquery] expression).
+`ScalarSubquery` is <<creating-instance, created>> when [PlanSubqueries](../physical-optimizations/PlanSubqueries.md) physical optimization is executed (and plans a spark-sql-Expression-SubqueryExpression-ScalarSubquery.md[ScalarSubquery] expression).

 [source, scala]
 ----